-Admittedly, my guides are on the extreme side.
-However, no matter how old you are, you can runaway too!
+Admittedly, my guides are fairly budget backpacker oriented.
+Regardless, no matter how old you are, you can runaway too!
 You can pick up, change your career and change your life!
 All you have to do is believe and have the courage to do so.

 I once met a 65 year old Irish man who, 10 years earlier, had decided to embark on the backpacking trip he had never taken in his youth.
 He was one of the most enlightened people I have ever met.